-It should be pointed out that a multi-year project has been launched in 2011 to implement a new integrated IT system across the Group.
-Relating costs are capitalised by Holding Company Sogefi S.p.A., that will licence the intellectual property rights on the IT system for use by the subsidiaries involved in the implementation process receiving the payment of royalty fees.
+It should be pointed out that a multi-year project was launched in 2011 to implement a new integrated IT system across the Group.
+Relating costs are capitalised by Parent Company Sogefi S.p.A., that will licence the intellectual property rights on the IT system for use by the subsidiaries involved in the implementation process receiving the payment of royalty fees.
 The useful life of the fixed asset is estimated at 10 years and amortisation begins when implementation at each individual company is completed.

 Goodwill resulting from business combinations is initially recognised at cost as at the acquisition-date, as detailed in the paragraph above entitled “Business combinations”.
 Goodwill is not amortised but is tested annually for impairment, or more frequently if specific events or changed circumstances indicate a potential loss in value.
 Unlike other intangible assets, reversal of an impairment loss is not allowed for goodwill.